purmirl/LinuxDirectoryStructure/README.md

  * _Project Name : Linux Directory Structure Project_
  * _Java Project Name : SimpleConsole Project_
 ## Explanation
 The Linux Directory consists of Tree data structure with multiple layers, and nodes.
 If there is a one directory added likes "_mkdir_", the node is added in the layer of Tree.
 If there is a one directory deleted likes "_rm -r_", the node is deleted in the layer of Tree.
+If you should find the directory route likes "pwd", the node's name is printed with parents's node and etc.
 ## View
  * _start view_
  ![start_view_1](https://user-images.githubusercontent.com/33143731/95863958-bf936080-0d9f-11eb-8d61-10bb6b450f5c.png)